A+| A| A-|

 BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT

-As required under Regulation 34 of SEBI Listing Regulations 2015, the Business Responsibility and Sustainability Report of the Company for the financial year ended March 31, 2024 is attached as part of the Annual Report.
+As required under Regulation 34 of Listing Regulations, the Business Responsibility and Sustainability Report of the Company for the financial year ended March 31, 2025 is attached as part of the Annual Report.

 PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS